Van der Poel won with a watch worth over 300,000€

 RECOMENDADO

-This is not the first time we have seen this type of watch in cycling, and among the cyclists supported by Richard Mille are Tadej Poga?ar, Mark Cavendish, and Julian Alaphilippe.
+This is not the first time we have seen such a watch in cycling and among the cyclists backed by Richard Mille are Tadej Pogačar, Mark Cavendish and Julian Alaphilippe.
+In fact we saw Tadej Pogacar get some minor injury to his wrist from this watch during Paris Roubaix.

 The exclusive Swiss manufacturer has established its presence in the world of sports with an impressive list of ambassadors.
 From tennis with Rafael Nadal, to Formula 1 with Fernando Alonso and Lando Norris, to golf with Bubba Watson, the brand has become synonymous with prestige and high performance.